Favourites

 (1989, Hall & Chester)

 What happens when a bunch of flaky Australian environmentalists, more used to charity work in koala–suits than planning an expedition, decide to climb an Antarctic mountain in 1988.
-Basically you get a woolly–headed shambles from beginning to end (eg. on the way back they managed to hit an iceberg, then got so blown off course that they actually wound up in New Zealand!).
+Basically you get a woolly–headed shambles from start to finish (eg. on the way back they managed to hit an iceberg, then got so blown off course they actually ended up in New Zealand).
 Luckily Chester was a talented photographer, while Hall used the 1988 experience to earn further distinction on Mt Everest in 2006.

 Louise Brooks: A Biography